 The Work & Learn case manager works in collaboration with the Kentucky Cabinet for Families and Children to assure that KTAP recipients are meeting the required criteria needed to receive governmental benefits.
 The Work & Learn case manager monitors participants' progress toward obtaining the GED, class attendance, and the work requirement.
 Once participants earn the GED, they will receive $250.00 as a graduation bonus from the Kentucky Cabinet for Families and Children.
 Additionally, the Work & Learn case manager continues to assist GED graduates in a smooth transition to postsecondary education.

 Lori Cager, Work & Learn Case Manager

 Off-Campus Job Opportunities

-Employers in the Hopkinsville Community College service area regularly contact HCC's Career and Transfer Center to post jobs to our HCC job database that might be attractive to HCC students.
+Employers in the Hopkinsville Community College service area regularly contact HCC's Career and Transfer Center to post jobs that might be attractive to HCC students.